Institution: Theories of institutional emergence

-Scholars have proposed different approaches to the emergence of institutions, such as spontaneous emergence, evolution and social contracts.
-In Institutions: Institutional Change and Economic Performance, Douglas North argues that institutions may be created, such as a country's constitution; or that they may evolve over time as societies evolve.
-In the case of institutional evolution, it is harder to see them since societal changes happen in a slow manner, despite the perception that institutional change is rapid.
+Scholars have proposed different approaches to the emergence of institutions, such as spontaneous emergence, evolution, or social contracts.

+In Institutions: Institutional Change and Economic Performance (1990), Douglass North argues that institutions may be created (such as a country's constitution); or that they may evolve over time as societies evolve.
+(The detection of institutional evolution may present difficulties, since societal changes happen in a slow manner, despite the perception that institutional change is rapid.)

 Furthermore, institutions change incrementally because of how embedded they are in society.
-North argues that the nature of these changes is complicated process because of the changes in rules, informal constraints, and the effectiveness of enforcement of these institutions.
+North argues that the nature of these changes is a complicated process because of the changes in rules, informal constraints, and the effectiveness of enforcement of these institutions.

 Levitsky and Murillo explore the way institutions are created.
 When it comes to institutional design, the timeframe in which these institutions are created by different actors may affect the stability the institution will have on society, because in these cases the actors may have more (or less) time to fully calculate the impacts the institution in question will have, the way the new rules affect people's interests and their own, and the consequences of the creation of a new institution will have in society.

-Scholars like Christopher Kingston and Gonzalo Caballero also pose the importance of gradual societal change in the emergence of brand new institutions: these changes will determine which institutions will be successful in surviving, spreading, and becoming successful.
-The decisions actors within a society make also have lot to do in the survival and eventual evolution of an institution: they foster groups who want to maintain the set of rules of the game (as described by North), keeping a status quo impeding institutional change.
+Scholars like Christopher Kingston and Gonzalo Caballero examine the importance of gradual societal change in the emergence of brand-new institutions: these changes will determine which institutions will be successful in surviving, spreading, and becoming successful.
+The decisions actors within a society make also have lot to do in the survival and eventual evolution of an institution: they foster groups who want to maintain the set of rules of the game (as described by North), keeping a status quo and impeding institutional change.
 People's interests play an important role in determining the direction of institutional change and emergence.

-Some scholars argue that institutions can emerge spontaneously without intent as individuals and groups converge on a particular institutional arrangement.
-Other approaches see institutional development as the result of evolutionary or learning processes.
-For instance, Pavlović explores the way compliance and socio-economic conditions in a consolidated democratic state are important in the emergence of institutions and the compliance power they have for the rules imposed.
+Some scholars argue that some institutions can emerge spontaneously without intent as individuals and groups converge on a particular institutional arrangement.
+Other approaches emphasize institutional development as the result of evolutionary or learning processes.
+For instance, Pavlović explores the way compliance and socio-economic conditions in a consolidated democratic state are important in the emergence of institutions and the compliance-power they have for the rules imposed.
 In his work, he explains the difference between wealthy societies and non-wealthy societies; wealthy societies on one hand often have institutions that have been functioning for a while, but also have a stable economy and economic development that has a direct effect in the society's democratic stability.
-He presents us with three scenarios in which institutions may thrive in poor societies with no democratic background.
-First, if electoral institutions guarantee multiple elections that are widely accepted; second, if military power is in evenly equilibrium; and third, if this institutions allow for different actors to come to power.
+He presents three scenarios in which institutions may thrive in poor societies with no democratic background: first, if electoral institutions guarantee multiple elections that are widely accepted; second, if military power is in evenly equilibrium; and third, if institutions allow for different actors to come to power.

-Other scholars see institutions as being formed through social contracts or rational purposeful designs.
+Other scholars see institutions as forming through social contracts or through rational purposeful designs.